-As we begin to look for a public justification for Rawls's principles of justice, let me first note that Rawls did not see distributions of social goods as important only in how they map onto citizens' characters and choices, but also in how they impact them.
+As we begin to look for a public justification for Rawls's principles of justice, let me first note that Rawls did not see distributions of social goods as important only in how they map onto citizens' characters and choices, but also in how they impact those characters and choices.

 Unlike some theorists today, Rawls was always looking through distributions to their effects:

 A theory of justice must take into account how the aims and aspirations of people are formed...
-The institutional form of society affects its members and determines in large part the kind of persons they want to be as well as the kind of persons they are...
-So an economic regime, say, is not only an institutional scheme for satisfying existing desires and aspirations but a way of fashioning desires and aspirations in the future.
-(PL, 269; TJ 1999, 229; JF, 56)
+The institutional form of society affects its members and determines in large part the kind of persons they want to be as well as the kind of persons they are.
+The social structure also limits people's ambitions and hopes in different ways; for they will with reason view themselves in part according to their position in it and take account of the means and opportunities they can realistically expect.
+So an economic regime, say, is not only an institutional scheme for satisfying existing desires and aspirations but a way of fashioning desires and aspirations in the future.31

 The significance of any distribution, Rawls holds, includes how it affects citizens' self-conceptions and their conscious relations to each other.
-This line of thought places Rawls in what Appiah (2010, 155-212) calls the 'soul-making' tradition of political thought, a tradition that includes Plato, Aristotle, Montesquieu, Burke, Rousseau, Wollstonecraft, and Marx.
+This line of thought places Rawls in what Appiah calls the 'soul-making' tradition of political thought, a tradition that includes Plato, Aristotle, Montesquieu, Burke, Rousseau, Wollstonecraft, and Marx.32

 Rawls's concern with the effects of distributions is one reason that publicity is so important to him.
-'Publicity ensures, so far as practical measures allow, that citizens are in a position to know and to accept the pervasive influences of the basic structure that shape their conceptions of themselves, their character and ends' (PL, 68).
-The justification of a distribution must be in this way reflexive: citizens must be able to affirm the institutions that determine the kind of persons they want to be as well as the kind of persons they are.
+'Publicity ensures, so far as practical measures allow, that citizens are in a position to know and to accept the pervasive influences of the basic structure that shape their conceptions of themselves, their character and ends.'33 The justification of a distribution must be in this way reflexive: citizens must be able to affirm the institutions that determine the kind of persons they want to be as well as the kind of persons they are.
 Rawls's view here differs markedly from what we might call the intrinsic view of justice, which is that a society can be judged to be just without considering what effects the distribution of social goods has on citizens, or whether citizens even know the distribution exists.